huixie90/huixie90.github.io/_posts/2021-2-1-Cutomisation-Point.md

     }

-    // attempt to make it look like a variant except that it doesn't work template<typename Visitor, typename...
+    // attempt to make it look like a variant except that it doesn't work
+    // because all clients are already using std::visit and this is not
+    // std::visit
+    template<typename Visitor, typename...
 Obj>
     friend decltype(auto) visit(Visitor&& v, Obj&&... obj){
         return std::visit(v, static_cast<Obj&&>(obj).obj_...);